...

 Accident At Work Claims With A No Win No Fee Solicitor

 If you are eligible to make an injury at work compensation claim, you may wish to have legal representation to help with the process.
 One of our accident at work solicitors could support your claim.
-They generally offer their services under a type of No Win No Fee arrangement called a Conditional Fee Agreement (CFA).
+They generally offer their services through a No Win No Fee contract known as a Conditional Fee Agreement (CFA).

 When your solicitor works with you under this type of arrangement, they typically won’t ask you to pay upfront or ongoing fees for their services.
 Furthermore, you will not be expected to pay for their work on your case if you’re not awarded compensation following an unsuccessful claim.

-However, if the outcome of your claim is successful, your solicitor will deduct a success fee from your award.
+However, if your claim wins, your solicitor will deduct a success fee from your award.
 This amount is a percentage that is limited by the law.

 To find out if you are eligible to seek compensation for a workplace accident, get in touch with one of the advisors from our team.
-If it seems like you could have a valid claim, they could pass you onto one of our solicitors.
+If it seems like you could have a valid claim, they could put you through to one of our solicitors.

 Useful Links